Will the Religious Freedom Peace Tax Fund bill protect only those who base their conscientious objection on religious belief?

 Wouldn’t the entire federal system collapse if we had a tax system premised on individuals giving only to those government programs they support?
 For example, some would prefer not to pay for welfare or education?

 All taxpayers would “prefer” not to pay for one or another government program.
 Personal preferences, however, are not the same as deeply held conscientious convictions based on long-standing and universally recognized religious, moral, and ethical teachings.
-Under the Religious Freedom Peace Tax Fund Act of 2017, individual tax payers will not be able to specify where their money would go, nor will their participation in the Peace Tax Fund directly decrease the amount of money spent on war – this would violate the constitutionally given powers of Congress to determine spending priorities.
-H.R.
-1947 establishes a method by which conscientious objectors’ tax dollars would go into a separate fund which could be used for non-military uses only.
-H.R.
-1947, The Religious Freedom Peace Tax Fund Act of 2017, is therefore not a threat to the tax system.
+Under the Religious Freedom Peace Tax Fund bill, individual tax payers will not be able to specify where their money would go, nor will their participation in the Peace Tax Fund directly decrease the amount of money spent on war – this would violate the constitutionally given powers of Congress to determine spending priorities.
+The Religious Freedom Peace Tax Fund bill establishes a method by which conscientious objectors’ tax dollars would go into a separate fund which could be used for non-military uses only.
+The Religious Freedom Peace Tax Fund bill, is therefore not a threat to the tax system.

-If the Religious Freedom Peace Tax Fund Act does not change the nation’s spending priorities, what is the point?
+If the Religious Freedom Peace Tax Fund bill does not change the nation’s spending priorities, what is the point?

 Conscientious objection to military taxation would legally parallel conscientious objection to military service.
 The work performed by conscientious objectors during the draft did not result in fewer soldiers going to war.
 Likewise, the tax dollars contributed by conscientious objectors to the Peace Tax Fund would not change budgetary priorities.
 Yet this does not diminish the power of either moral stand.